gund/eslint-plugin-deprecation/.github/ISSUE_TEMPLATE/issue-template.md

 to make it available for general public to use outside of the SonarJs.

-This means that I, even being the owner of this repository, am not the owner of the code and nor did I spend any significant amount of time to understand it.
+This means that I, even being the owner of this repository, am not the owner of the code nor did I spend any significant amount of time to understand it.

 Which brings me to the same spot as you are - I am not capable to address your issue.